halkyard/lh/turtle-objects.md

 *    use the step `out` button to return to the reset() call and `step` into it again This time the debugger goes to the turtle.reset() call.
-*    read through the reset() documentation in the comments This is where python documentation is mastered, right there in the code.
-It is then pulled out
+*    read through the reset() documentation in the comments

+This is where python documentation is mastered, right there in the code.
-*    browse through turtle.py, locate the other key yingyang functions and browse documentation
+*    browse through turtle.py, locate other key yingyang functions and browse the documentation

-This step is meant to be iterative, it will involve interacting with the step, over and out buttons in the debugger.
-It should be possible to step through all the yingyang code and get a sense for how it is working.
+This is meant to be iterative, it will involve interacting with the `step`, `over` and `out` buttons in the debugger.
+Step through all the yingyang code and get a sense for how it is working.
 ```
 backward()
 begin_fill()